gabefoley/phyloisland/README.md

 ```
 python phyloinit.py
 ```

 ## Usage

-1. Upload FASTA files through the
+1. Upload FASTA files through the Upload tab
+2. Annotate the genomes through Sequence Records tab
+3. Any profiles built using the "Build profile" option are written to the Profiles tab

 ## Contributing